Idlib insurgency: 2020

-On 18 March 2020, as part of a ceasefire arrangement following a Syrian government offensive in Idlib, Turkish troops entered the de-escalation zone to reopen the M4 highway previously blocked by HTS and other jihadist factions.
+On 18 March 2020, as part of a ceasefire arrangement after a Syrian government offensive in Idlib, Turkish troops entered the de-escalation zone to reopen the M4 highway previously blocked by HTS and other jihadist factions.
 On the same day, an Ahrar al-Sham commander was killed after a roadside bomb went off while he was driving near Jisr al-Shughur.

-On 19 March, two Turkish soldiers were killed and a third was wounded by an attack that the Turkish Defense Ministry claimed was carried out by unnamed radical groups.
+On 19 March, two Turkish soldiers were killed and a third was wounded by an attack that the Turkish Defense Ministry claimed had been carried out by unnamed radical groups.
 The Guardians of Religion Organization was accused of carrying out the attack.

-On 24 March, a mine detonated while a Turkish military convoy was passing through the town of Sufahan in southern Idlib on the M4 highway resulting in two Turkish soldiers wounded.
-On the same day unknown gunmen tried to kidnap a rebel commander of Jabhat Thuwar Saraqib in Idlib city, wounding him by gunshot.
+On 24 March, a mine detonated while a Turkish military convoy was passing through the town of Sufahan in southern Idlib on the M4 highway, which resulted in two Turkish soldiers wounded.
+On the same day, unknown gunmen tried to kidnap a rebel commander of Jabhat Thuwar Saraqib in Idlib city and wounded him by gunshot.

 On 30 March, a judge affiliated with Hayat Tahrir al-Sham was killed, along with another individual with him in an IED attack in Idlib.

 On 4 April, an Ahrar al-Sham field commander was killed by a mine in Sufahan.